0Risotto/Salleha/docs/chapters/chapter2/chapter2.5.typ

   ..header2,

-  list(
   []
-),
+,
 list(
   [*Skills*

-• Business Analyst to lead stakeholder interviews and surveys
+- Business Analyst to lead stakeholder interviews and surveys

-• Designers to create wireframes and prototypes for the React web and the Flutter mobile.
+- Designers to create wireframes and prototypes for the React web and the Flutter mobile.

-• DB Designer to build ERDs and map entities to DB structure
+- DB Designer to build ERDs and map entities to DB structure

-• Developers
+- Developers

-• Project manager to be responsible for the overall execution of the project
+- Project manager to be responsible for the overall execution of the project

-• Quality assurance specialists
+- Quality assurance specialists

 *Hardware*

-• Team laptops
+- Team laptops

 *Software*

-• Elicitation tools: Google Forms for surveys, Google Meet for interviews, and audio notes.
+- Elicitation tools: Google Forms for surveys, Google Meet for interviews, and audio notes.

-• Draw.io for diagrams, MySQL Workbench, and a UML tool for use-case diagrams.
+- Draw.io for diagrams, MySQL Workbench, and a UML tool for use-case diagrams.

-• Figma for early UI/UX validation by creating wireframes and low-fidelity prototypes
+- Figma for early UI/UX validation by creating wireframes and low-fidelity prototypes

-• GitHub for collaboration and tracking
+- GitHub for collaboration and tracking

-• Requirements traceability matrix spreadsheet
+- Requirements traceability matrix spreadsheet
 ]
 ),
 list(
   [*Dependencies*

-• Stakeholder availability
+- Stakeholder availability

-• Access to collaboration tools so the informations can be shared and reviewed.
+- Access to collaboration tools so the informations can be shared and reviewed.

 *Constraints*

-• 2 weeks for full elicitation, modeling and validation.
+- 2 weeks for full elicitation, modeling and validation.

-• Stakeholder time; limited availability may restrict depth of interviews
+-  Stakeholder time; limited availability may restrict depth of interviews

-• Data privacy when handaling the facility data
+- Data privacy when handaling the facility data

 ]
 ),
 list(
   [*Deliverables*

-• Software Requirements Specification
+- Software Requirements Specification

-• Use-case diagrams for the main maintenance workflows
+- Use-case diagrams for the main maintenance workflows

-• Entity-Relationship Diagram
+- Entity-Relationship Diagram

-• Wireframes
+- Wireframes

-• Survey results and interview notes
+- Survey results and interview notes

-• Non-functional requirements list
+- Non-functional requirements list

-• Requirements validation report
+- Requirements validation report

-• Requirements Traceability Matrix
+- Requirements Traceability Matrix

 *Milestones*

-• M2.1: Complete stakeholder interviews, surveys, and observations.
+- M2.1: Complete stakeholder interviews, surveys, and observations.

-• M2.2: Draft Software Requirements Specification (SRS) prepared.
+- M2.2: Draft Software Requirements Specification (SRS) prepared.

-• M2.3: Software Requirements Specification (SRS) reviewed and approved by stakeholders.
+- M2.3: Software Requirements Specification (SRS) reviewed and approved by stakeholders.

-• M2.4: Requirements validation and traceability matrix completed.
+- M2.4: Requirements validation and traceability matrix completed.

 ]
 ),